akshatspeaking/AC-JS-data-structure/Ex1-explanation.md

 In above code `user[activeUser];` bracket notation does two thing

 - Compute the value inside bracket notation.
-That means the value of activeUser is computed that is "arya"
+That means the value of activeUser is computed, that is "arya"
 - Access the key (acces the arya key from object)

 Another Example: